mstuartf/aws-contact-form/README.md

 `$ FLASK_APP=app.py flask run`

 Then send a POST request using Postman / python requests / etc. to http://127.0.0.1:5000/new_enquiry

+Any JSON payload is fine - it will just get forwarded to the recipient address.

 (6) Deploy